 Art of the Americas Wing, Level LG

 The MFA’s iconic collection of 18th-century American art includes Paul Revere’s Sons of Liberty Bowl (1768), John Singleton Copley’s portraits of famous Boston revolutionaries, and the riveting image Copley painted after leaving Boston to settle in London, Watson and the Shark (1778).
 Mahogany furniture, silver tea sets, and other luxury objects show how colonists relied on international trends, global trade, and the work of enslaved laborers, even as they fought for independence from the British government.
+In gallery 132, “Translating American Stories” presents interpretive texts in multiple languages, in order to better tell the diverse, international stories about art made in the Americas—and to welcome visitors from all backgrounds.
 The Colonial Latin America gallery (Gallery 135), which highlights Mexican casta paintings and liturgical objects, as well as an important portrait by Miguel Cabrera, offers different narratives of colonial life and the arts, both oppressive and transformative.

 Art of the Americas Wing, Level 1

 Level 2 showcases the broad cross-cultural influences that characterize the 19th century in the United States, a period that was marked by the Civil War and, like the present day, was poised between domestic concerns and international ambition.
 Themes of nationalism and cosmopolitanism are explored in paintings, sculpture, and decorative arts; featured artists include Mary Cassatt, Winslow Homer, Thomas Eakins, Henry Ossawa Tanner, John La Farge, Louis C. Tiffany, Harriet Hosmer, Fitz Henry Lane, and John Singer Sargent, whose enigmatic painting The Daughters of Edward Darley Boit (1882) welcomes visitors into the galleries.